Professor Paul Botley

 My research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) was funded by the Leverhulme Trust.
 This three-year project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
 The edition contains over seven hundred letters, nearly half printed here for the first time.
 Work is now underway on an edition of Casaubon's correspondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.

 I have been awarded a further grant from the Leverhulme Trust to work for two years on the correspondence of Dominicus Baudius (1561-1613).
 Baudius’ habitual frankness ensured that his letters were heavily censored when published after his death, and over 150 manuscript sources will be used to repair this censorship and study its motives.
-The new edition, containing 463 letters, will be published in three volumes in 2025, and will show how such printed letter-collections were filtered and manipulated by their earliest editors.
+The new edition, containing 463 letters, will be published in 2025, and will show how such printed letter-collections were filtered and manipulated by their earliest editors.

 I am also studying Baudius' good friend, Johannes Woverius of Hamburg (Wouwer, 1574-1612).
 Woverius is best known today for his treatise De polymathia (1603), an incomplete, flawed and possibly plagiarised study of universal learning.
 Woverius' correspondence was also heavily censored on its publication in 1618, but large quantities of previously unpublished manuscript material will allow much of this censorship to be unpicked, and enable a surprising new biography.